AIESEC-in-Colombo-South/cs-igdashboard-backend/README.md

 GET http://localhost:3000/alignments/applications
 ```

-Both endpoints return an array of `{ lc_alignment_id, signups/applications }` objects sorted by alignment id.
-When you pass explicit `ids`, any alignment without data is returned with a zero count.
+Both endpoints return an array of `{ lc_alignment_id, signups/applications }` objects where each metric includes `total`, `ogv`, and `ogt` counts.
+Application totals reflect unique people per programme per alignment—multiple applications from the same person in the same programme are counted once.
+When you pass explicit `ids`, any alignment without data is returned with zeroed totals.

 You can optionally filter the response by providing a comma-separated list of alignment IDs: